Drosten classifies new Omicron variants and shares the fear

 Corona wave in South Africa: Exponential increase in variants Ba.4 and BA.5 since April

 With regard to South Africa, Drosten spoke of the fact that “a creeping increase in BA.4 and BA.5 since January” could be identified there.
 There has been an “exponential increase” since mid-April.
-“The variant probably has an immune escape advantage in a population in which there was no BA.2 wave (as in South Africa),” speculated Drosten: “The now sharp acceleration in the increase in incidence is obviously due to the onset of loss of transmission immunity after the BA.1 wave in December (the latency period fits).”
+“The variant probably has an immune escape advantage in a population in which there was no BA.2 wave (like in South Africa),” Drosten speculated: “The now sharp acceleration in the increase in incidence is obviously due to the onset of loss of transmission immunity after the BA.1 wave in December (the latency period fits).”
 The natural protection against the omicron variants by the immune system is therefore low.

 Despite the fifth wave, “fortunately there are still no effects on hospital admissions in South Africa,” “but that could happen in the next two weeks,” Drosten continued.
 According to the member of the Federal Government’s Expert Council, BA.4 and BA.5 have already occurred in Europe, “albeit rarely so far”.